Denver, CO Demographics

 A map of Denver's Population by Race

-Of the 482 places in Colorado, Denver is the most populous.
+Denver is ranked the most populous place in Colorado, out of 482 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Denver was ranked the 1st most populous place in the 2020 Census.

 Denver's White Population